Local. Independent. Physician-Owned Since 1949.

 Hormones

-• Step 1 — Cleanse.
+• Cleanse.
 When you enter a drug store aisle, you will see many facial cleansers targeting acne.
 These products may have benzoyl peroxide or salicylic acid.
 Unfortunately, these skin cleansers only stay on your face for about 5 seconds before rinsing and will not do much to help your skin.
-Instead, I recommend a gentle skin cleanser like Cerave, Cetaphil liquid cleansers, or Dove soap with no fragrance.
+Instead, try a gentle skin cleanser like Cerave, Cetaphil liquid cleansers, or Dove soap with no fragrance.
 If your face is not too oily in the morning, using a cleanser may be unnecessary.
 You can splash your face with water to wake up.

-• Step 3 — Moisturize if your skin is dry.
+• Moisturize.
+If your skin is dry.
 Although everyone has different skin conditions, skin is typically quite oily during our teens, and we may not need a moisturizer.
 However, some acne medicines can make your skin dry.
-Or maybe you live in a dry climate (like we do in Colorado) and need extra moisture.
+Or maybe you live in a dry climate like Colorado and need extra moisture.
 You may need to experiment.
 I recommend a non-comedogenic moisturizer, meaning the product will not clog your pores.
 Here are some non-comedogenic moisturizers:

 • Cerave PM Facial Moisturizing Lotion